-The hotspot capability on carrier direct unlimited smartphone and tablet plans assumes you have a primary internet provider for most things - such as cable, fiber, or DSL at home or the office.
+The hotspot capability found on carrier-direct unlimited smartphone and tablet plans assume you have an alternate primary internet provider for most online activities- such as cable, fiber, or DSL at home or the office.

-The carriers do not want their customers using most cellular plans to replace those sorts of connections - which is unfortunately precisely what many nomads need.
+The carriers do not want their customers using traditional cellular plans to replace those sorts of connections - which is unfortunately precisely what many nomads need.

 - Tethering is the same thing, but instead of using Wi-Fi, a USB cable directly connects the phone/tablet to a computer or other device.

-Both USB and Wi-Fi tethering are treated the same by the carriers in terms of how data is categorized.
+Both USB Tethering and Wi-Fi Hotspotting are treated the same by the carriers in terms of how data use is categorized.

-This is a great feature, but unfortunately, most smartphone and tablet unlimited data plans limit how much data can be used for hotspotting at high speed.
-Once this high-speed threshold is reached, hotspot/tethering data is often slowed down to nearly unusable speeds.
+Mobile hotspot/Tethering is a great feature, but unfortunately, most smartphone and tablet unlimited data plans limit how much data can be used for hotspotting/tethering at high speed.
+Once this high-speed threshold is reached, hotspot/tethering data is often slowed down to nearly unusable speeds or even turned off.
 Some smartphone and tablet plans don't include any high-speed hotspot data or tethering usage at all.

 Streaming video over the internet is one of the most data-intensive things people do on the internet.
 The carriers have been trying to capitalize on that demand while managing their resources.